 Careful though!
 The highlighted fake Yeezy 350 is indeed curving, but the other fake sneaker has a perfectly straight line.
-Besides, the middle stitching of the fake shoe seems to be too random, going in both sides.
+Besides, the middle stitching of the fake shoe seems to be too random, going on both sides.

 Because the insoles are a detail that does not matter as much in the mission of convincing people to buy counterfeit YZYs, they’re overlooked in some cases.
 Let’s look at the authentic vs replica comparison below.

-We’ve highlighted the “®” on the authentic pair to point out that fake sometimes come with a poorly manufactured character.
+We’ve highlighted the “®” on the authentic pair to point out that fake sometimes comes with a poorly manufactured character.
 It is the case with the pair above, though it may be hard to spot it.

 Nonetheless, zooming in will reveal it.
 Besides this detail, we’ve highlighted those dots found on the Adidas trefoil logo.